 Traditional rabbinical Judaism today does not believe that Yeshua is the Jewish Messiah.
 Observant Jews are still waiting faithfully in accordance with the Rambam’s (Rabbi Moses Maimonides, 1134-1204) “Thirteen Principles of Jewish Faith,” which states in Principle 12, “I believe with perfect faith in the coming of the Messiah.
 However long it takes, I will await His coming every day.”
 Most secular Jews do not believe in the physical coming of a personal Messiah, but some still look forward to a general Messianic concept or Messianic Age.

 Today, it is estimated that there are over 350,000 Messianic Jews in the world, and the numbers are growing all the time.
-Messianic synagogues have also become very popular, and recent estimates number more than 200 congregations in this country.
-There are also many Messianic congregations in Israel and around the world.
+Messianic synagogues have also become very popular, and recent estimates number more than 200 congregations in the U.S. There are also many Messianic congregations in Israel and around the world.

-Messianic Jews continue to celebrate the Jewish festivals and feast days as prescribed in the Hebrew Scriptures (i.e., Passover, Day of Atonement, etc.) but they do it in a way that demonstrates how Yeshua has already fulfilled these Holy Days.
-Most Messianic Jews do not celebrate Christmas or Easter, since neither holiday is mentioned in the New Covenant.
+Messianic Jews continue to celebrate the Jewish festivals and feast days as prescribed in the Hebrew Scriptures (i.e., Feast of Weeks, Feast of Tabernacles, etc.), but their observances are meant to demonstrate how Yeshua has already fulfilled these Holy Days.
+Most Messianic Jews, if they celebrate Easter, remove the pagan influences and celebrate only what is given in the Bible—viz., the Passover.
 Jews who now follow Yeshua the Messiah understand that everything given in the Old Covenant was a “mere shadow” of the better things to come in the New.